 - Waived controls that are

-are not evaluated/run
+run: falseare not evaluated/run

 Setting up the Environment

-.
+Within your cookbook, execute the command $ chef generate waiver <name of the file>.
 The output tells you that a new directory is created for waiver, under compliance folder.

-file.
+The command above will create a new yml file.
 You can edit this file or create a new for compliance scanning.

 - Recipe: The recipe below will install and start the nginx server on the remote node.
 Along with installation, it will push the waiver

-file to the remote node under the/tmp
+release.ymlfile to the remote node under the/tmpdirectory.

 Note: Waiver file should be present in the client node for it to be executed and applied.